shawnrice/alphred/tutorial/markdown/Tutorial.md

 Next, we cycle through the results (`$repos`) and add a script filter item for each repo, and lastly, print the xml.

+> Note: if you have two-factor authentication turned on for Github, then you'll have to use a special "application" password.
+Until then, you will not get any information from Github.

 Progress.
 But let's do a bit more with it.
 Go back to Alfred Preferences, and change the script filter dialog to have an "optional argument":

 ![Alt text](images/script-filter-dialog-2.png "Optional title")